-Every A Player knows the importance of staying marketable by keeping up skills, knowledge, and abilities.
+Every A-Player knows the importance of staying marketable by keeping up skills, knowledge, and abilities.
 Help your employees do just that by offering tuition reimbursement, monies toward continuing education, and access to workshops, webinars, and conferences.
 Whenever possible, allow employees to use work time to pursue learning.
-Employers who insist that all “extra-curricular” learning occur off the clock may get a reputation among their staff for being stingy and not truly committed to their employees’ personal and professional growth.
+Employers who insist that all “extra-curricular” learning occurs off the clock may get a reputation among their staff for being stingy and not truly committed to their personal and professional growth.

 Gallup’s 2017 State of the American Workplace declared: “Most workers, many of whom are millennials, approach a role and a company with a highly defined set of expectations.

 They want their work to have meaning and purpose.
 They want to use their talents and strengths to do what they do best every day.
 They want to learn and develop.”
-Put another way, your A Players are not interested in being seen as “hired hands” – expected to do as they’re told when they’re told.
+Put another way, your A-Players are not interested in being seen as “hired hands” – expected to do as they’re told when they’re told.
 Instead, they expect to be seen as experts in their fields, and they want to use that expertise to impact the business in significant ways.
-Employers who reject this ideal in favor of traditional command and control styles of management won’t be able to engage or retain the most sought after employees.
+Employers who reject this idea in favor of traditional command and control management styles won’t be able to engage or retain the most sought after employees.

 Nobody, least of all A Players, want to work under someone else’s thumb.
 Micromanagement, constricting rules (both written and unwritten), and policies that run counter to common sense are all a turn off to top talent.